In This Article

 Google "how to help your hair grow" and prepare to have your mind blown by the sheer amount of information (often conflicting, TBH), tips, and, probably above all, products claiming to offer a miracle solution.
 Click through and you'll find that horsetail oil is often mentioned as both a topical and oral option.
 But before we get into the nitty-gritty of this ingredient, let's start with one major disclaimer.
 There's truly no miracle product or ingredient out there that's going to magically make your hair grow.
-The closest thing is arguably minoxidil, the only FDA-approved ingredient to actually grow new hair (for those dealing with hair loss).
+The closest thing is arguably minoxidil, the FDA-approved ingredient proven to actually grow new hair (for those dealing with hair loss).
 If your goal is simply longer, stronger, thicker strands, your best bet is to take a multipronged approach and address things holistically, with a combination of topicals, supplements, and lifestyle changes.
 (Not to mention that there's the whole issue of figuring out what's causing your hair issues in the first place.
 But that's a whole other rabbit hole to go down.)

 Back to horsetail oil, though.
 Turns out, there are some pretty substantial benefits the natural ingredient can offer—but only when taken orally, in supplement form.
 (And no, there aren't any horse tails involved.)
 "Horsetail oil is an extract oil, not an essential oil, meaning the extract is taken directly from the horsetail plant via a cold pressing process or by soaking the plant in water or oil to create a tincture," explains trichologist Bridgette Hill.
 And, for those still wondering, it's called horsetail because the plant branches out, resembling a horse’s mane or tail, explains Hill.
 It has a long history as an internal, herbal remedy, and has recently gained attention for its potential benefits for hair health, adds board-certified dermatologist Annie Gonzalez, MD, of Riverchase Dermatology in Miami, Florida.
 So, how exactly can it impact your hair?
 And how and when should you consider taking it?
 Ahead, our experts explain everything you need to know.